Famous Dave's Excellent Q3 2017

 Takeaway

 This was an excellent report.
-A future $8 million G&A run rate, positive company owned comps, and 7% operating margins are key positives.
-With only $1.9 million in net debt, before the MD & VA refranchising deal and the $1.5 million sweet heart deal for Mr. Crivello's investors, not to mention the $4 million future rights offering, Famous Dave's will have no net debt.
-Moreover, there are still 16 company owned units.
+A future $8 million G&A run rate, positive company-owned comps, and 7% operating margins are key positives.
+With only $1.9 million in net debt, before the MD and VA refranchising deal and the $1.5 million sweetheart deal for Mr. Crivello's investors, not to mention the $4 million future rights offering, Famous Dave's will have no net debt.
+Moreover, there are still 16 company-owned units.
 The ten Minnesota units are clustered and the four New Jersey and one New York unit are geographically close.

-If Famous Dave's royalty income is a pro-froma $17 million in 2018 less the G&A of $8, with minimal interest expenses and loss carried forward, DAVE could earn as much of $1 per share.
+If Famous Dave's royalty income is a pro-forma $17 million in 2018 less the G&A of $8, with minimal interest expenses and loss carried-forward, DAVE could earn as much of $1 per share.
 As of 10am, shares of DAVE are only trading up 10%.
-This is an underreaction in my opinion.
+This is an under-reaction in my opinion.

-I would argue the shorts, given the BBQ them, could get smoked out today and over the few weeks, as they are suddenly short 810K shares (500K of which were shorted in the $3s) and the bear case is completely off the table.
+I would argue the shorts, given the BBQ theme, could get smoked out today and over the few weeks, as they are suddenly short 810K shares (500K of which were shorted in the $3s) and the bear case is completely off the table.

-Even if we were super conservative, Famous Dave's could earn $0.50 (or more) per share in E.P.S. in FY18.
+Even if we were super conservative, Famous Dave's could earn $0.50 (or more) per share in EPS. in FY18.

 Here is the short interest data: